 Overblown Malware Threats: The New Reality?"
 Throughout the article

 the uses CME-24 to reference the threat, public reaction to it, and when discussing the potential damage it could cause.
 The article was written by Russ Cooper.
 Details about CME-24 and all CME identifiers are available on the CME List.
+Back to top January 2006 Boston Globe, January 31, 2006 CME was mentioned in a January 31, 2006 article in the Boston

 Globe entitled "Researchers